Medications like Suboxone and Vivitrol are proven to treat opioid addiction. So which is the right choice for you?

 - Naltrexone can reduce opioid tolerance and cause sensitivity to the same, or even lower doses of opioids.
 This increases risk of overdose.

 - Because Vivitrol is a time-release shot, its effects last 28 days.
 If you need opioid therapy for pain, say in an emergency situation, special measures will need to be taken.
-Consider carrying a Vivitrol Pain Management Card, a blank one can be downloaded here.
+Consider carrying a Vivitrol Pain Management Card; a blank one can be downloaded here.
+Workit Health prescribes Vivitrol treatment only in California, but does offer naltrexone in many states.

 So which is better?